ENQUIRE

 COMMENTS

-The Proof 1930 Penny is legendary.
-And so is its lower denomination counterpart, the Proof 1930 Halfpenny.
+The year '1930' is very important to the industry.
+It has created legends such as the Proof 1930 Penny.
+And the penny's lower denomination counterpart, the Proof 1930 Halfpenny.
 Both coins have a date that counts, the year resonating with all Australians.
 And a year that guarantees their continuing popularity.
-This Proof 1930 Halfpenny is particularly famous as it was formerly held in the Madrid Collection of Australian Rare Coins, a multi-million dollar collection that contained a wealth of show-stoppers including the world famous Madrid Holey Dollar, long regarded as Australia’s most desirable example of the nation’s first coin.
-And the Proof 1930 Penny, the Sterling Silver Kookaburra Penny, the unique 1870 Proof Sovereign, the unique 1901 Perth Mint Proof Sovereign and Proof Half Sovereign pair.
-And this Proof 1930 Halfpenny.
+This Proof 1930 Halfpenny is particularly famous as it was formerly held in the Madrid Collection of Australian Rare Coins.
 This coin is a superb FDC with iridescent mirror surfaces that reflect stunning purple and emerald-green flashes, highlighting the date and highlighting the legend on both obverse and reverse.
 The inner beading is pristine.
 The edge denticles immaculate.
 This is a memorable coin!

 Enquire Now